Goal-directed graph construction using reinforcement learning: Introduction

-In this work, we propose addressing this question in the Reinforcement Learning (RL) framework.
-We formalize the process of adding edges to a graph as a Markov Decision Process (MDP) in which rewards are proportional to the improvement measured through a graph-level objective function.
+Starting from this motivation, we formalise the process of graph construction and improvement as a Markov Decision Process (MDP) in which rewards are proportional to the value of a graph-level objective function.
 We consider two objective functions that quantify robustness as the critical fraction of the network in the presence of random failures and targeted attacks.
-Inspired by recent successes of RL in solving combinatorial optimization problems on graphs~\cite{bello_neural_2016,khalil_learning_2017}, we make use of Graph Neural Network (GNN) architectures~\cite{gilmer_neural_2017} together with the Deep Q-Network (DQN)~\cite{mnih_human_2015} algorithm.
+Inspired by recent successes of RL in solving combinatorial optimisation problems on graphs~\cite{bello_neural_2016,khalil_learning_2017}, we make use of Graph Neural Network (GNN) architectures~\cite{gilmer_neural_2017} together with the Deep Q-Network (DQN)~\cite{mnih_human_2015} algorithm.
 Recent work in goal-directed graph generation and improvement considers performing edge additions for adversarially attacking GNN classifiers~\cite{dai_adversarial_2018} and generating molecules with certain desirable properties using domain-specific rewards~\cite{you_graph_2018}.
-In contrast, to the best of our knowledge, this is the first time that RL is used \textit{to learn how to optimize a global structural property of a graph through its construction}.
-While in this paper we focus on robustness, other intrinsic global properties of graphs can be used as optimization targets.
+In contrast, to the best of our knowledge, this is the first time that RL is used \textit{to learn how to construct a graph such as to optimise a global structural property}.
+While in this paper we focus on robustness, other intrinsic global properties of graphs, such as efficiency~\cite{latoraEfficientBehaviorSmallWorld2001} or communicability~\cite{estrada_communicability_2008}, could be used as optimisation targets.

 The contribution of this paper is twofold.
-Firstly, we propose using RL as a framework for improving global structural properties of graphs through formulating the Graph Improvement MDP (GI-MDP).
+Firstly, we propose a framework for improving global structural properties of graphs, by introducing the \mdpfull (\mdpshort).
 Secondly, focusing on the robustness of graphs under failures and attacks as a core case study, we offer an in-depth empirical evaluation that demonstrates significant advantages over existing approaches in this domain, both in terms of the quality of the solutions found as well as the time complexity of model evaluation.
-Since this approach addresses the problem of building robust networks with a DQN, we name it \textit{\approachname}.
+Since this approach addresses the problem of building robust networks with a DQN, we name it \textit{\algoname}.